Oil pastels vs soft pastels, what are the differences and which type of pastel should you choose for your painting practice?

 Oil pastels can be easier to use for complete beginners as they are slightly more durable, less crumbly and don’t require the featherlight touch that soft pastels do to make marks.
 Plus, oil pastels are generally cheaper and don’t create dust.
 You don’t need many supplies to get started with oil pastels.
 Plus, you can work flat on a desk if you prefer.

 This doesn’t mean that beginners should avoid using soft pastels, as anyone can get a lot of enjoyment out of using either medium and create wonderfully vibrant effects.
 Beginners may have to spend a bit more money for a set of soft pastels and be prepared for their unpredictably soft nature.
 Art Spectrum pastels may be a good place to start for a complete beginner, then if you feel like you want to try a softer pastel, Unison are incredibly luxurious (but also quite expensive).
+Hard pastels are another kind of pastel that is easy to use for beginners.
+This is because you can apply more pressure to make marks, they are great for details and underpaintings.

 What are the best brands of oil pastels vs soft pastels?